lamhq/tech-notes/pages/backend/python/types/string.md

 ```

-## Multiline string
+## Multi-line string

 String literals can span multiple lines.
-One way is using triple-quotes: `"""..."""` or `'''...'''`
+Use triple-quotes: `"""..."""` or `'''...'''`

-**End of lines** are automatically included in multiline string, but it's possible to prevent this by adding a `\` at the end of the line:
+**End of lines** are automatically included in multi-line string, but you can prevent this by adding a `\` at the end of the line:

 ```py
 str1 = """\